AuCson/aucson.github.io/_pages/about.md

   - /about.html
 ---

-This is the academic homepage of Xisen Jin.
 I am currently a first-year Ph.D. student at Uninversity of Southern California, advised by [Prof. Xiang Ren](http://ink-ron.usc.edu/xiangren/).

 The photo is taken in Turin, Italy, while attending CIKM'18, where I gave an oral presentation about our work "Explicit State Tracking with Semi-Supervision for Neural Dialogue Generation".